qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - do you support pop accounts
 - no support of pop email i can't use this app
 - does not support pop mail
-- i does your email app support pop accounts tbsp tbsp
+- i does your email app support pop accounts
 - when will you support pop mail accounts
 - pop mail not supported
 - pop is not supported cannot use this